-"StoneX Financial" means StoneX Financial Inc.

-"Streamlined Accept Documentation" means our streamlined accept procedures for mortgage loans.

-"Streamlined Modification" means our streamlined modification program for mortgage loans that are 90 or more days delinquent.

-"Strip" means a MACR Note that represents beneficial ownership of a disproportionate part of the principal or interest payments on an Exchangeable Note.

-"Subordinate Percentage" with respect to any Payment Date, means the percentage equal to 100% minus the Senior Percentage and the Senior Percentage Class A-1 for such Payment Date.

-"Subordinate Q-REMIC Interest" means one or more subordinate REMIC regular interests issued from the Q-REMIC.
+- "StoneX Financial" means StoneX Financial Inc. - "Streamlined Accept Documentation" means our streamlined accept procedures for mortgage loans. - "Streamlined Modification" means our streamlined modification program for mortgage loans that are 90 or more days delinquent. - "Strip" means a MACR Note that represents beneficial ownership of a disproportionate part of the principal or interest payments on an Exchangeable Note. - "Subordinate Percentage" with respect to any Payment Date, means the percentage equal to 100% minus the Senior Percentage for such Payment Date. - "Subordinate Q-REMIC Interest" means one or more subordinate REMIC regular interests issued from the Q-REMIC.